Crypto Apps vs Traditional Brokers: Pros and Cons

 Frequently Asked Questions

 1. Are crypto apps safer than brokers?
 Not necessarily.
-Crypto apps can offer more control but carry higher hacking risks, while brokers provide stronger regulatory oversight but less autonomy.
+Crypto apps can offer more control but carry higher conducting a security breach risks, while brokers provide stronger regulatory oversight but less autonomy.

 2. Can I diversify better with brokers?
 Yes.
 Brokers allow exposure to stocks, ETFs, bonds, and crypto, making diversification easier compared to crypto-only apps.